Koenkk/zigbee2mqtt.io/docs/getting_started/running_zigbee2mqtt.md

 For the sake of simplicity this guide assumes running on a Raspberry Pi 3 with Raspbian Stretch Lite, but will work on any Linux machine.

+Before starting make sure you have an MQTT broker installed on your system.
+There are many tutorials available on how to do this, [example](https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/).
+Mosquitto is the recommended MQTT broker but others should also work fine.

 ## 1. Determine location of CC2531 USB sniffer and checking user permissions
 We first need to determine the location of the CC2531 USB sniffer.
 Connect the CC2531 USB to your Raspberry Pi.
 Most of the times the location of the CC2531 is `/dev/ttyACM0`.
 This can be verified by: